-Provision shall be made as follows for passengers with physical, sensory or cognitive impairments, including those that may be accompanied by a guide dog:
+Provision shall be made as follows for passengers with physical, sensory, or cognitive impairments, including those that may be accompanied by a guide dog:

 Location The priority area is located well to the forward end of the saloon (in the case of an DD, the lower saloon), preferably immediately to the rear of the front wheel arches, or for DD immediately to the rear of the front wheel arches and stairwell, and encompasses a minimum of: for all buses there must be one multi-use/wheelchair space that will accommodate one wheelchair and user, or pram user, on the nearside of the vehicle, and for single deck buses an additional multi-use/wheelchair space that will accommodate one wheelchair and user, or pram user, on the far side of the vehicle one sideways facing, folding seat will be located immediately behind each wheel arch - to facilitate wheelchair access and stowage.
-Any fold-up seat must be capable of being held in the stowed position.
-There must be a horizontal handhold for occupants of sideways facing seats.
+Any fold-up seat must be capable of being held in the stowed position, without locking.
+There must be a horizontal handhold for occupants of sideways facing seats. four forwards facing seats must be available to the rear of the wheelchair spaces and as far forward as possible, behind a modesty panel (to protect vulnerable passengers in the case of a sudden stop).
 Measurements Multi-use/wheelchair spaces must have dimensions of not less than 800mm by 1300mm to cater for a wheelchair or other mobility device with a footprint of ≤700mm width x ≤1200mm length x 1100mm high and its user.
-The mobility device must be stable, ie must not fall over if not supported.
-Signage Contrasting easily seen signage to indicate the area and request to vacate seats for use by passengers with disability/mobility needs along the following lines:
+The mobility device must be stable and able to be safely secured, i.e., must not fall over if not supported.
+Signage Contrasting easily seen signage to indicate the area and request to vacate seats for use by passengers with disability/mobility needs along the following lines: 'Priority seating area - please vacate these seats for elderly or disabled passengers or parents/caregivers with children.'